Yostina-Romani/todo-API/README.md

 # 📝 Todo API

-A simple RESTful API built with Node.js and Express.js to manage tasks (CRUD operations).
+A simple RESTful API built with Node.js, Express.js, and MySQL to manage tasks (CRUD operations).

 ---